Provinces of Taiwan

 2. Kaohsiung includes the area around Kaohsiung city on the main island, and the island of Liuch'iu Yü.

-3. Taipei is completely surrounded by Taiwan province.
+3. Taipei is completely surrounded by New Taipei special municipality.

 4. Taiwan province includes the Penghu island group, called the Pescadores (fisherman islands) by early Portuguese explorers, and some smaller islands: Pengchia Yü, Chihwei, Kueishan, Huoshao, and Hungfou Hsü (Lan Yü).